Seven-Son Flower

 seven-son flower shrub

-Seven-Son flower is a member of the Caprifoliaceae and can be a large multi-stem shrub or a small tree depending on how it is pruned.
-This tree can grow 10 to 20 feet tall and approximately half as wide as a fountain-like shrub or single trunk tree.
+The Seven-Son flower is a member of the Caprifoliaceae and can be a large multi-stem shrub or a small tree, depending on how it is pruned.
+This tree can grow 10 to 20 feet tall and approximately half as wide as a fountain-like shrub or single-trunk tree.
 It offers year-round interest in the landscape with several unique features.
-Buds appear in early summer however they don’t open till September with beautiful white blooms that are fragrant and nectar rich which attract a variety of pollinators.
-After the flowers fade the sepals turn cherry red to rose purple seed pods that persist through the fall and winter.
-After the leaves fall in autumn the beautiful exfoliating bark is revealed and offersseven son flower seed pods winter interest through the dreary season.
-Seven-son flower is a moderately fast grower that thrives in a range of soils from poor to good and tolerates some shade.
-It does prefer to stay slightly damp however it will tolerate dry conditions.
+Buds appear in early summer; however, they don’t open till September with beautiful white blooms that are fragrant and nectar-rich, which attract a variety of pollinators.
+After the flowers fade, the sepals turn cherry red to rose-purple seed pods that persist through the fall and winter.
+The beautiful exfoliating bark is revealed after the leaves fall in autumn, and winter interest is offered through the dreary season.
+Seven-son flower is a moderately fast grower that thrives in various soils, from poor to good, and tolerates some shade.
+It does prefer to stay slightly damp; however, it will tolerate dry conditions.
 Use this as a focal point in your landscape or as a small shade tree in your yard.

 MG Logo